DataDog/documentation/content/en/watchdog.md

 Watchdog is an algorithmic feature for APM performances and infrastructure integration metrics that automatically detects potential application and infrastructure issues.
 Watchdog observes trends and patterns in:

-* APM application metrics like:
+* APM metrics:
   * Hits (request rate)
   * Error rate
   * Latency

-* Infrastructure metrics from integrations like:
+* Infrastructure metrics from integrations:
-  * [System][1]: Host-level memory usage (Memory leak), TCP retransmit rate..
+  * [System][1]: Host-level memory usage (memory leaks), TCP retransmit rate, etc.
   * [Redis][2]
   * [PostgreSQL][3]
-  * [Nginx][4]
+  * [NGINX][4]
-  * [Amazon Web Services][5]: For the [S3][6], [ELB/ALB/NLB][7], [CloudFront][8], [DynamoDB][9] Amazon services.
+  * [Amazon Web Services][5]: For the [S3][6], [ELB/ALB/NLB][7], [CloudFront][8], and [DynamoDB][9] Amazon services.

 Watchdog looks for irregularities in metrics, like a sudden spike in the hit rate.
 For each irregularity, the [Watchdog page][10] displays a Watchdog story.
 Each story includes a graph of the detected metric irregularity and gives more information about the relevant timeframe and endpoint or endpoints.
 To avoid false alarms, Watchdog only reports issues after observing your data for a sufficient amount of time to establish a high degree of confidence.

 ## Story details

-Clicking on the story shows further details the detected irregularity:
+Clicking on the story shows further details about the detected irregularity:

 {{< img src="watchdog/watchdog_story.png" alt="Watchdog story" responsive="true" >}}

 The graph in this story shows the latency values of the ELB in three different availability zones.
-Watchdog for infrastructure detected similar anomalies in this metric from a single load balancer enabled in three availability zones, and automatically grouped these findings together in a single story.
+Watchdog detected similar anomalies in this metric from a single load balancer enabled in three availability zones, and automatically grouped these findings together in a single story.
 After a period of consistently low latency, the metric in all three AZs rises sharply—in the highlighted area of the graph, which indicates the timeframe of the anomaly.

 ##### Expected bounds